On the interplay between embedded graphs and delta-matroids

 and it was shown that $R(G;x,y,z)=R(D(G);x,y,z)$, for each ribbon graph $G$.

-R.~Brijder and H.~Hoogeboom~\cite{BH12} showed that for a vf-safe delta-matroid, $Q_{(0,1,-1)}(D; \lambda) = P(D; \lambda)$.
+It is known that for ribbon graphs, the Penrose polynomial and the Bollob\'as--Riordan polynomial are encapsulated by the transition polynomial (see~\cite{EMM11b} and~\cite{ES11} respectively).
+These relations between the polynomials hold more generally for delta-matroids.
+Brijder and Hoogeboom~\cite{BH12} showed that for a vf-safe delta-matroid, $Q_{(0,1,-1)}(D; \lambda) = P(D; \lambda)$.
 We also obtain the Bollob\'as--Riordan polynomial as a specialization of the transition polynomial. \begin{proposition} Let $D$ be a delta-matroid.
 Then